- How can I get involved with Student Government?

 Q: How can I get involved with the Graduate and Professional Student Association?

 A: There are several ways to get involved with GAPSA.
 The first is to be elected to a leadership position at the GAPSAssocation level.
-Those positions are President, Vice President, Secretary, Treasurer, and Director of Campus Relations for the Fairfax, Arlington, or Prince William campus.
+Those positions are President, Vice President for each Mason branch campus, and a Director of Communication.
 Those elections take place near the end of each spring semester and application forms can be found on the GAPSA website at gapsa.gmu.edu.

 B: The second way to get involved is to run for a position on the local GAPSAssembly on either the Fairfax, Arlington, or Prince William campus.
 These positions are dictated by your academic program and those elections take place at the beginning of the Fall semester.
 Those application forms can be found on the GAPSA website at gapsa.gmu.edu.